paulstothard/helpful_commands/README.md

  --account=def-someuser"
 snakemake --cluster "$sbc" --printshellcmds -j 10
 ```

+When the above command is run, Snakemake will display progress to the screen as it submits jobs.
+Typically you would use `tmux` or `screen` to run Snakemake in a terminal session that you can disconnect from and reconnect to later, however this workflow is simple enough that it should complete in a few minutes.

 Note that a `--dry-run` option can be added to a `snakemake` command to see what jobs will be run but without actually executing them.